showierdata9978/showierdata9978/README.md

 </h2>
 <img width=200 height=200 style="filter: brightness(100);" src="https://github.com/showierdata9978/showierdata9978/blob/main/Screenshot%202022-08-24%20205440.png">
 <br>
-Meowerbots is an github org that i own, that is for all of the open source Meower Bots and Meower Bot libs.
-All of my Bots and Meower Bot libs will libe there.
+Meowerbots is an github org that I own, that is for all of the open source Meower Bots and Meower Bot libs.
+All of my Bots and Meower Bot librarys will live there.
 <br><br>

 <h3> Urls </h3>